a5a5aa555oo/rtw89-1/README.md

       ```
       sudo make install_fw
       ```

+### Q5.
+I see my USB Wi-Fi adapter is in Driver CDROM Mode when running `lsusb`, what should I do?

+Install `usb-modeswitch` (or usb_modeswitch), a tool that can switch your adapter to Wi-Fi mode.

 ## The Main Menu for this site contains a lot of information regarding USB WiFi Adapters